ShengjiaZhao/MMD-Variational-Autoencoder/readme.md

-# Implementation of MMD Variational Autoencoder
+# Tensorflow Implementation of MMD Variational Autoencoder

-Details and motivation are described in this [paper](https://arxiv.org/abs/1706.02262) or [tutorial](http://127.0.0.1:4000/2017/06/07/a-tutorial-on-mmd-variational-autoencoders.html)
+Details and motivation are described in this [paper](https://arxiv.org/abs/1706.02262) or [tutorial](http://127.0.0.1:4000/2017/06/07/a-tutorial-on-mmd-variational-autoencoders.html).
+For your convenience the same code is provided in both python and ipython.

 This implementation trains on MNIST, generating reasonable quality samples after less than one minute of training on a single Titan X